alcover/stricks/README.md

 :orange_book: [API](#API)

 *Stricks* make C strings easy and fast.
-Managing bounds, storage and reallocations is done for you,
+Managing bounds, storage and reallocations is automated,
-without forcing a dedicated structured type on you.
+without forcing a structured type on the user.

 # Principle